Understanding Friction Modifiers: A Comprehensive Guide

 Organic friction modifiers, such as ZDDP, form a chemical film through a reaction with the metal surfaces.
 This reaction creates a boundary layer that provides anti-wear protection and reduces friction.

-Applications of Friction Modifiers
+Applications of Friction Modifier Additives

 Automotive Industry